We want to book you. What’s the next step?

 How many images will we receive from our wedding and how are they delivered?

-For a full day of coverage, the average delivery is around 400-600 final .jpg images; whatever it takes to tell your story, as quality is of the most importance.
-High-resolution .jpg photos have the option to be delivered on a boutique USB flash drive in a nifty, handmade box; you’ll have an online gallery to view and download both high and low-resolution .jpg images; the gallery also serves as a backup for a limited time.
+For a full day of coverage, the average delivery is around 500-600 hi-res .jpg images; whatever it takes to tell your story, as quality is of the most importance.
+Hi-res .jpg photos are available via digital download in your online wedding gallery; the gallery also serves as a backup for a limited time.
+There is also an option to purchase a handmade, walnut, wooden USB flash drive w/ matching box.
 Your images will include rights for personal printing/usage.

 If you are the only photographer at the wedding, what happens if you can’t make it to the wedding?